-Although there’s only one door, the Habitude has an extra-large vestibule and comes with an integrated “porch light,” which makes it much easier to get in and out in the dark.
+And although there’s only one door, the Habitude has an extra-large vestibule and comes with an integrated “porch light,” which makes it much easier to get in and out of in the dark.

-Hubbed tent poles and color-coded clips for easy setup
+- Hubbed poles and color-coded clips for easy setup

 Floor area: 100 ft²